 Spontaneity is the fruit of preparation.
-The more you know about a story, a place and a people before you arrive on the scene, the more free you are to explore.
-Otherwise, it’s like walking into a movie midway through.
-Learn as much as you can about who and what you’re shooting, and know your equipment like the back of your hand.
-That way, when you’re on the scene, capturing will feel as natural as breathing.
+The more you know about a place before you arrive on the scene, the faster you can process what’s happening around you, or it’s like walking into a movie midway through.
+Learn as much as you can beforehand!
+You’ll have some sense of what you’re looking for and how to get it.

-So much of photojournalism comes to the simple act of waiting, but if patience is a virtue, then so is vigilance.
-Nurture living in an open state; use your eyes, ears and your instincts.
-Moments are constantly brewing, and if you’re inward looking, you’ll miss the indicators and tremors.
-Most importantly, remember that you will miss moments all the time, but defining moments don’t just happen once.
-Keep your antennas out, even after a big moment passes you by — lightning often strikes twice.
+So much of photojournalism comes down to the simple act of waiting, but if patience is a virtue, then so is vigilance.
+Nurture living in an open state; use your eyes and your ears, as well as all of your hunches and antennas.
+If you miss the big moment, don’t start kicking dirt — stay with it!
+You’ll find that lightning often does strikes twice.

 Being a journalist means bearing witness, and learning how to be a good witness is important.
 If people feel your judgement or distrust you, it’s hard to capture candid shots.
-Don’t give opinions; ask questions.
-Disappear through integration, talk to people on their level, and if people ask you questions, you don’t need to dive into a debate, just communicate that you care.
-If you care people can feel it, and they’ll let you into their world.
+Don’t give opinions, listen to what others have to say.
+Integrate, talk to people on their level, and if people ask questions, you don’t need to have all of the answers, but you do need to show that you care.

-The most important part of photojournalism is surprisingly not as obvious as it may seem.
 An event is actually a multitude of stories, and what you focus on will decide where you think the real story is.
 Do you focus on the cause or the effect, the people or the place?
-Is what everybody’s paying attention to the same thing that you should be paying attention to?
-Be smart about where you aim your lens, and shoot what connects with you most.
+Is what everybody else is paying attention to the same thing that you should be paying attention to?
+Shoot what connects with you the most.